ompc

 Calling mexFunctions from Python

-This is an example of calling mexFunction from Python.
-Only a very small subset of the mex API is implemented.
-It is a proof of concept example.
+This is an example of calling a mexFunction from Python.
+Only a very small subset of the mex API is implemented, this demo serves as a proof of concept.

-You can try your own mexfiles given that they use only the small subset of mex API implemented for the example.
+You can try your own mex-files, but remember, only a small subset of mex API was implemented to prove the concept.

 Emulating nargin/nargout, assigning to a function call